Anapanasati: In the Chinese tradition

 Buddhacinga, a monk who came to China and widely propagated ānāpānasmṛti methods.

-In the second century, the Buddhist monk An Shigao came from Northwest India to China and became one of the first translators of Buddhist scriptures into Chinese.
+In the second century, the Buddhist monk An Shigao came to China and became one of the first translators of Buddhist scriptures into Chinese.
 He translated a version of the Ānāpānasmṛti Sūtra between 148 and 170 CE.
 Though once believed to have been lost, the original translation was rediscovered at Amanosan Kongō-ji, Osaka, Japan, by Professor Ochiai Toshinori in 1999.
 Its commentary, on the other hand, is a significantly longer text than what appears in the Ekottara Āgama, and is entitled, "The Great Ānāpānasmṛti Sūtra" (Ch. 大安般守意經) (Taishō Tripiṭaka 602).

 At a later date, Buddhacinga, more commonly known as Fotudeng (佛圖澄) (231–349 CE), came from Central Asia to China in 310 and propagated Buddhism widely.
 He is said to have demonstrated many spiritual powers, and was able to convert the warlords in this region of China over to Buddhism.
 He is well known for teaching methods of meditation, and especially ānāpānasmṛti.
-Fotudeng widely taught ānāpānasmṛti through methods of counting breaths, so as to temper to the breathing, simultaneously focusing the mind into a state of peaceful meditative concentration.
+Fotudeng widely taught ānāpānasmṛti through methods of counting breaths, so as to temper the breathing, simultaneously focusing the mind into a state of peaceful meditative concentration.
 By teaching meditation methods as well as doctrine, Fotudeng popularized Buddhism quickly.
 According to Nan Huaijin, "Besides all its theoretical accounts of emptiness and existence, Buddhism also offered methods for genuine realization of spiritual powers and meditative concentration that could be relied upon.
 This is the reason that Buddhism began to develop so vigorously in China with Fotudeng."

 As more monks such as Kumārajīva, Dharmanandi, Gautama Saṃghadeva, and Buddhabhadra came to the East, translations of meditation texts did as well, which often taught various methods of ānāpānasmṛti that were being used in India.
 These became integrated in various Buddhist traditions, as well as into non-Buddhist traditions such as Daoism.